Skip to main content

 Written by Aneesah Ahamed

 The Product Cost Report (PCR) is a downloadable report that provides Weighted Average Cost (WAC) data for all items in your inventory.
+This report is available to all users whose selected inventory costing method is WAC.
 The PCR is designed to simplify product costing by offering an accurate, up-to-date view of your production costs over time.
 This tool is independent of inventory quantities and is focused solely on providing cost insights based on purchase orders, work orders, and additional allocated expenses.

 How to download